WICG/bundle-preloading/faq.md

 #### Q: Should we start with a simpler kind of bundle loading, without subsetting or versioning?

 **A**: This approach is sketched out [in this explainer](https://github.com/WICG/webpackage/blob/master/explainers/subresource-loading.md).
 This repository takes a broader approach, based on conversations with webapp and tooling developers, as these capabilities seem to be often needed for native resource bundles to be useful in practice -- without them, significant transformations/emulation would remain needed, and the browser's cache would not be usable as effectively.

-#### Q: Is it necessary to split into chunks, rather than naming individual resources?

-**A**: If the resources are individually named, then it might be necessary to name them in the `<script type=loadbundle>` manifest.
-Depending on how many resources are loaded, this may or may not be too many.
-If JavaScript is bundled into fewer resources using the [module fragments](https://github.com/littledan/proposal-module-fragments/) proposal, then the pressure may be reduced a bit.

-Breaking into more, smaller chunks, or at the limit, individual resources, turns the knob towards transmitting more metadata (both from the server to the client, and from the client to the server) in exchange for getting better cache granularity.
-Whether chunking makes sense in general depends on whether resources have a consistent grouping to build off of, or whether, in practice, they are fairly independent in their distribution.

-Chunking comes at the significant cost of not exposing each URL to the client, to decide whether to fetch it individually.
-Instead, responses are returned from the server in chunks of bundles, with new URLs in responses coming as a potential "surprise".
-This violates the requirement that content blockers can avoid such overhead, making the chunking approach potentially not viable.
-The [ETags](./subresource-loading.md#option-2-etags) and [Cuckoo hash](./subresource-loading.md#option-3-cuckoo-hash) mechanisms avoid chunking.

 #### Q: Why associate bundle loading with fetches to URLs, rather than exposing an imperative API?